-With a 25-year history of art and justice practice in both Canada and Australia, Marnie’s research sits at the intersection of socially engaged art practice, participatory methodologies, and the politics of cultural measurement.
-Through aesthetic and dialogic forms of encounter and exchange, Marnie’s collaborative social practices bring together disparate groups of people (artists, communities, industry, local government) in dialogue to examine and affect local issues.
+With a 25-year history working in art and justice in both Canada and Australia, Marnie’s research and creative practice sits at the intersection of socially engaged arts, participatory methodologies, and the politics of cultural measurement.
+Through aesthetic and dialogic forms of encounter and exchange and attention to relational ethics, Marnie’s collaborative social practices bring together disparate groups of people (artists, communities, industry, local government) in dialogue to examine and affect local issues.

-Marnie is a Senior Lecturer at the School of Art following the prestigious award of Vice Chancellor’s Postdoctoral Research Fellow (2017-2019) at RMIT University.
+Marnie is Associate Professor at the School of Art following the prestigious award of Vice Chancellor’s Postdoctoral Research Fellow at RMIT University.
 Marnie teaches both practice and theory in socially-engaged art, art in public space, art history and theory, and arts management and leads a number of arts industry research partnerships.
-Marnie co-leads the Cultural Value Impact Network (CVIN) and the social practice theme in CAST (contemporary art and social transformation) research group.
+Marnie is a Director for Res Artis - Worldwide Network of Artist Residencies and co-leads the Cultural Value Impact Network (CVIN) and the social practice theme in CAST (contemporary art and social transformation) research group.
 She has a PhD in Creative Arts and Cultural Policy (University of Melbourne, 2012), a Masters of Community Cultural Development (University of Melbourne, 2008) and undergraduate degrees: Bachelor of Fine Arts, Inter-media and Bachelor of Arts, Art History (University of Regina, 1996 & 1996).